 Fellowship Awardees

 We started the Make UR MARC Fellowship program in 2021 in order to promote underrepresented STEM students who are interested in research.
-Now we are excited to announce our first candidate to receive this fellowship!
+Now we are excited to announce 3 years of outstanding fellows who have participated in our program.

 Our 2022 Fellowship Awardees are Elan Ortiz and Isaac Rodriguez!